mimlowe/favorite-pokemon/README.md

 This form is required in order to allow the user to select their favorite Pokémon.
 When the user submits their `firstName`, `lastName`, and `email`, the `store` is updated.

-After submitting this form, each subsequent visit to the app will immediately display the Pokémon selection dropdown.
+After submitting this form, as long as the `store` contains user data, each subsequent visit to the app will immediately display the Pokémon selection dropdown.

 ### PokemonSelection Component